upadder/IllumioAssessment/readme.txt

 No advanced libraries (e.g., Pandas, Spark) are used in this script; it relies solely on Python’s standard libraries (csv and collections).
 Technologies Used
-Python: The script is written in Python and uses standard libraries without dependence on external libraries such as Pandas or PySpark.
+Python: The script is written in Python and uses standard libraries without dependence on external libraries such as Pandas or PySpark. the program only supports default log format, not custom and the only version that is supported is 2.

 **How to Run the Script**